petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/implementing-an-item-selector.md

    Now you have a form with one input field called `role`.

 1. Scroll down to the JavaScript alert.
-Replace the JavaScript alert with a call to Liferay's front-end `setFormValues` method:
+Replace the JavaScript alert with a call to Liferay's frontend `setFormValues` method:

    ```jsp
    Liferay.Util.setFormValues(document.<portlet:namespace />form, {